-Conservation Fund Receives Patigonia, Arizona Land Donation from LM Rusty and Rosemary Gooch
+Conservation Fund Receives Patigonia, Arizona Land Donation from LMS Rusty and Rosemary Gooch!

 Conservation Fund established by Butler Family

 The passion of you folks in the bighorn sheep world never ceases to amaze us at the WY-WSF.
 Gary Butler, life member #280, recipient of the Ron Ball Award, and former Wyoming Game and Fish Department habitat guru/bighorn fanatic, approached us with a proposal to establish a permanent bighorn sheep conservation fund.
 Interest from the fund would be used to finance bighorn sheep conservation in perpetuity.
 We are elated!!

 Gary knows the long-term integrity of bighorn herds depends on the integrity of their habitat and the public’s long-term interest in bighorns.
 Therefore, he emphasized long-term habitat projects like conservation easements, grazing allotment adjustments, and prescribed burns in his proposal.
 Realizing the importance of humans maintaining a long-term interest in bighorns and the need for more science, he also proposed funding for WY-WSF youth life-time memberships and graduate students studying bighorns.